ColdSuriKaT/upgraded-octo-guacamole/README.md

 # upgraded-octo-guacamole

 ## Why this project?
-I want to create a new system who myself will add some photo to have 8 beautiful pictures of guacamole.
+I just want to have a repository with guacamole picture if needed.
+This project reflect my open-sources contributions when I'm not on Github.